sandi3ai/2k20-bot/README.md

-# 2k21-bot
+# 2k20-bot

-Bot for farming 2k21 VC while afk.
+Bot for farming 2k20 VC while afk.

-To maximise your output sim the first season (Use knick so you miss playoffs) and get 780vc / game paycheck
+To maximise your output sim the first season (Use knicks so you miss playoffs) and get 750vc / game paycheck